Matthew-R-Rohr/MVVMSampleProject/README.md

 Android SpaceX MVVM Architecture Project
 ========================================

-This is Android project is using a MVVM (Model-View-ViewModel) architecture, implemented with several different example observer patterns and data storage strategies.
+This Android project is using a MVVM (Model-View-ViewModel) architecture, implemented with several different example observer patterns and data storage strategies.

 This project is still under development, see the TODO